o-gs/dji-firmware-tools/README.md

 # Firmware structure

-Documentation of the firmware format is held within [phantom-licensecheck](https://github.com/probonopd/phantom-licensecheck) project.
+Since all the tools are available in source code form, it is easy to check details on the structure and protocols processed by these tools by looking at their source.
-Some details can be checked by looking inside the scripts in this repository.
+The source code is intended to also act as a format documentation.

 # Tools